LogtalkDotOrg/logtalk3/coding/sublimetext/NOTES.md

 of the integration scripts.

 For code navigation, install ctags Logtalk support (see the `../ctags` folder) and the Sublime Text `ctags` package.
-On Mac OS X, you may also need to install the `Fix Mac Path` package in order to use a recent `ctags` version (that you can install using e.g. Homebrew or MacPorts).
+On macOS, you may also need to install the `Fix Mac Path` package in order to use a recent `ctags` version (that you can install using e.g. Homebrew or MacPorts).